-During periods when there is no Primary Reserve Shortage, the NSRMCP is the cost of the Marginal Primary Reserve Resource.
-If the marginal resource is a Synchronized Reserve Resource, the cost of the Marginal Primary Reserve Resource is defined as its Synchronized Reserve Offer plus any opportunity cost for this resource relative to forgone energy or other ancillary service payments.
+During periods when there is no Primary Reserve Shortage, the NSRMCP is the cost of the Marginal Primary Reserve Resource as described in section 4.4.1.
+If the marginal resource is a Synchronized Reserve Resource, the NSRMCP will be the same as SRMCP.the cost of the Marginal Primary Reserve Resource is defined as its Synchronized Reserve Offer plus any opportunity cost for this resource relative to forgone energy or other ancillary service payments.